inspektor-dev/inspektor/docs/docs/intro.md

 ## Introduction

-Inpektor helps you to enfore access control for all your data sources.
+Inspektor helps you to enforce access control for all your data sources.

-In this tutorial, you'll be downloading and getting familiar with basics of inspektor.
+In this tutorial, you'll be downloading and getting familiar with the basics of Inspektor.

 ## Prerequisite
  - docker